👉 TAP TO SAVE 30% WITH CODE NEW

 As for power, Anthony immediately established himself as one of the top power threats in the game.
 Out of his 174 batted balls, 15.5% were barrels, 60.3% were hard-hit, and his average exit velocity was 94.5 mph.
 Anthony didn't have enough plate appearances to qualify, but he was near the top of all three of those leaderboards along with xwOBA, xSLG, Sweet-Spot%, and Bat Speed.

 But despite having elite quality of contact metrics, Anthony only managed eight home runs in 303 plate appearances, largely due to his batted ball angles.
-Anthony recorded a 49.4% air rate and 13.8% Pull Air rate, both of which were lower than MLB average.
+Anthony recorded a 49.4% air rate and 13.8% Pull Air rate, both of which were lower than the MLB average.

 One slight area of concern for Anthony heading into 2026 is his 27.7% strikeout rate from last season.
 His 80.7% zone and 70.2% overall contact rates were below-average as well, but he had better contact rates in the minors, so those aren't really concerning to me.
 Plus, given his elite quality of contact, he can get away with those contact rates and still hit for a good average.

 A chunk of Anthony's higher strikeout rate simply comes from him being too passive.
-Anthony only chased at a 20% clip, but he often got himself into too many two strike counts due to his passivity, which led to a higher strikeout rate than you'd expect from a hitter like Anthony.
-His first pitch swing rate of 18.2% was 11.9% lower than league average and his 37.4% swing rate was 9.9% lower than league average.
+Anthony only chased at a 20% clip, but he often got himself into too many two-strike counts due to his passivity, which led to a higher strikeout rate than you'd expect from a hitter like Anthony.
+His first pitch swing rate of 18.2% was 11.9% lower than league average, and his 37.4% swing rate was 9.9% lower than league average.

 This was the same thing I saw from Anthony when he was in Double-A back in 2024, but he eventually became more aggressive without fully sacrificing his patience at the plate.
-I'm banking on that being the case in the Majors too.
+I'm banking on that being the case in the majors, too.

 Anthony should be a stud for years to come.